MarkDickinson/shell_scripts/security-audit/README.md

 These scripts Check for common security issues _on Linux Servers_ not normally checked on a regular basis by system administrators.
-It is designed for Fedora/CentOS/RHEL servers although with a few exceptions works perfectly well on debian based servers like Ubuntu and Kali.
+It is designed for Fedora/CentOS/RHEL servers although with a few exceptions works perfectly well on Debian based servers like Ubuntu and Kali.

 Using the scripts the checks can be automated to provide one place check results can be viewed.
 Additionally automating the processing runs allows you to periodically archive the processing results (an